Batuhansaylam26/Big-Data/README.md

+# Apache Maven

+Maven is a powerful build automation tool used primarily for Java projects, enabling the creation, management, and automation of your project.

+In short, Maven's core functions are as follows:

+## 1. Dependency Management

+This is Maven's most important feature.
+When developing a project, we need external libraries (for example: Spring Framework, Hibernate, JUnit).
+Maven allows you to write the names and versions of these libraries (artifacts) in your project's main configuration file, pom.xml.

+When you issue the command, Maven automatically downloads these libraries from a central repository (Maven Central), stores them in your local repository, and adds them to your project.
+This eliminates the hassle of manually downloading and adding libraries to your project.

+## 2. Project Structure and Standardization

+Maven defines a standard directory structure (folder layout) for projects.
+For example, source code is placed in the src/main/java folder, and test code in the src/test/java folder.
+This standardization allows developers working on different projects to easily understand the project's location and collaborate.

+## 3. Automated Build Process

+Maven automates the project's build process.
+It takes the project through a series of stages and defines a goal for each stage.
+These stages are:

+Compile: Converts Java code into .class files.

+Test: Runs tests on your project using tools like JUnit.

+Package: Combines the compiled code and resources to create a .jar or .war file.

+Install: Saves the built package to your local Maven repository for use by other projects.

+All of these processes can be run automatically with a single command (such as mvn install).

+## 4. Reporting and Documentation

+Maven can generate various reports and documentation about your project.
+It simplifies project management by automatically reporting information such as the project's dependency list, test results, and code quality analysis.

+In short, Maven simplifies the developer's work by consolidating a project's lifecycle (building, managing dependencies, compiling, testing, packaging, and deploying) under a single framework.
+This allows developers to focus directly on writing code rather than on the project's infrastructure.

 # Installing maven

 Firstly, we need to ensure **JAVA_HOME** enivronment variable exist.
 If it does not exist as environment variable set as permenantly as follows.  </p>